 As quick as the scenery changes, the weather is just as temperamental along this ride.
 The most ideal times for motorcyclists to traverse this route are during the summer and fall months.
 While snowplows keep the highway open near the east entrance of Yellowstone during the winter months, the route is inherently more dangerous and should not be driven at that time.

 Motorcycle Ride #2: Highway 270 (Wyoming State Road)

 As seen in films about the Wild West, vast rolling plains and beautiful ranches truly capture the essence of life in Wyoming.
-Minus the cowboy hats, bikers who travel the same dusty trails are practically considered modern-day cowboys.
+Bikers who travel the same dusty trails are practically considered modern-day cowboys.
 Highway 270 offers a smooth ride beginning at the southern end of Platte County all the way up to the northeastern front of Wyoming’s countryside.
 A route with minimal curves and great visibility, this state highway is the perfect trip for bikers to kick back and ride side-by-side with the sunset.

 Motorcycle Ride #3:.
 U.S. 85